epandurski/swaptacular.github.io/overview.md

 Digital currencies are all around us.
 Nowadays, it is relatively easy to become a holder of a digital currency, but it is not at all easy to become an issuer of a digital currency.
-Swaptacular tries to make creating and issuing new digital currencies possible for everyone.
+Swaptacular tries to make creating and issuing new digital currencies practical for everyone.
 The Swaptacular project consists of three things:

 1. The network architecture.
 2. A set of interoperability protocols.